Renzo1/Security_Auditors_Starter_Pack/README.md

 ## Future Targets

 Our future goal is to transform the "Redflags & Code Smells.md" into a static analyzer.
 To achieve this, we are focused on collecting and aggregating as many "redflags" and "code smells" and "vulnerabilities" as possible.
+> [Version 0.1.0](https://github.com/Renzo1/RenZo_Scanner) is out now.
+Spoiler alert: It's pretty basic at the moment ;)